whatharshcodes/CollBeet-Assistant/README.md

 1. In a **terminal**, navigate to the **/functions** directory of your base files clone.

-1. Using the Actions project ID you set, run the following command:
+1. Using the Actions project ID, run the following command:

         firebase use --project <PROJECT_ID>